And fairly full – sadly – of mosquitoes!

 The final set of natural remedies are all neutralising.
 They can be surprisingly effective but generally are less likely to sting than the antiseptics.

 - Raw potato – hold a slice onto bites or for a bad bite you can grate it and put under a dressing.
 I also discovered – after pouring hot oil on my hand, ouch!!! – this works brilliantly for burns.

 - Banana skin – rub the inside of the skin onto bite

 - Bicarb of soda – this is what us Brits call baking soda, mix a teaspoon into a paste with water and leave on bite

 - Salt paste – as above

+So there you go, loads of easy ways you can treat mosquito bites naturally and stop them itching fast.
 I hope they help.
 Do let me know what works best for you.

 For more super simple natural remedies and clever hacks to see off summer pests check out these :

 - Natural Stomach Ache Remedies